Ohio Plant Diagnostic Network Plays Key Role

 The accurate identification of plant diseases and pests is crucial to preventing outbreaks that can devastate our food supply and the environment.
 Plant diagnostic laboratories provide key services in the identification and diagnosis of plant diseases, insects, and environmental disorders.
 If harmful pathogens and pests are detected in Ohio, communication between OSU Extension, industry, and regulatory agencies such as the Ohio Department of Agriculture and USDA is critical in formulating responses.

-The OPDN diagnostic clinic examined over 1200 submitted disease samples in 2011.
+The OPDN diagnostic clinic examined over 1200 submitted disease samples annually.
 Timely advice, based on clinic findings, is disseminated to stakeholder groups and the public through OSU Extension seminars, training workshops, newsletters and websites.
-Clinic director Nancy Taylor presented seminars to nearly 700 people in 2011 alone, and clinic information was also utilized by OSU Extension specialists and educators throughout the state.
+Clinic Program Director Dr. Francesca Rotondo partecipated in many extension events, lecturing seminars to over 1000 people annually, and clinic information was also utilized by OSU Extension specialists and educators throughout the state.